 Treatment Sites and Programs

 The ALS multidisciplinary clinic is designed for people who require treatment from many specialists – neurologists (Drs.
-Lacomis and Zivkovic), nurses, physical therapist, occupational therapist, respiratory therapist, social worker, and dietitian, for example.
+Lacomis and Zivkovic, and Puwanant), nurses, physical therapist, occupational therapist, respiratory therapist, social worker, and dietitian, for example.
 For these patients, the clinic offers the ability to receive many types of care in the same place and, in some cases, during the same visit.
 The clinic allows the specialists in a patient's care to confer and coordinate treatment, leading to decisions based on sound information and feedback.
 It also gives patients the opportunity to participate in clinical drug trials and other clinical research.
 The ALS Multidisciplinary Clinic has been designated an MDA-ALS Center by the Muscular Dystrophy Association in recognition for excellence in clinical and research services.
 MDA support staff are available at the clinic to answer questions.
-The Multidisciplinary Clinic is held monthly, usually on the fourth Friday of each month, in the Kaufmann Medical Building, Suite 810.
+The Multidisciplinary Clinic is held monthly, usually on the second Friday of each month, in the Kaufmann Medical Building, Suite 810.
 The other specialty clinics are held weekly.

 Dr. Lacomis is in charge of the neuromuscular pathology service.